TheBigBookMan/grad-dip/Cyber Security/Intro to Cyber Security.md

 		- overutilising a hardware or software component
 	- **Countermeasures**- most policies as well as busines continuity planning (BCP) focus on fauly tolerance features on various levels of access/storage/security with goal of eliminating single poiints of failure to maintain availabiligy of critical systems
 		- designing intermediary delivery systems properly
+			- communications interruption
 		- using access controls effectively
+			- object destruction
 		- monitoring performance and network traffic
+			- attacks that focus on violation of availability like DoS
 		- using firewalls and routers to prevent DoS attacks
+			- attacks like DoS
 		- implementing redundancy for critical systems
+			- object destruction
 		- maintaining and testing backup systems
+			- object destruction
 	- **Concepts, conditions and aspects**-
 		- usability
+			- system is avalable but difficult to use due to poor interface design
 		- timeliness
+			- system is slow to respond during peak usage times, causing delays
 		- accessibility
+			- system is down due to network outage, making it inaccessible to users

 ## Authentication, Authorisation and Identification (Accounting) (AAA)
 - extension of the CIA triad